1.7 The Teaching-Learning Process

 • Diagnosis: Learning need(s) are identified collaboratively by the nurse and the client.
 Educational nursing diagnoses are established, such as “Readiness for Enhanced Learning.”

-• Planning: A teaching plan is created by an RN that establishes content to be taught and teaching methods based on the three domains of learning (cognitive, affective, and psychomotor). and materials to be used based on the individual client’s needs.
+• Planning: A teaching plan is created by an RN that establishes content to be taught and teaching methods based on the three domains of learning (cognitive, affective, and psychomotor), along with materials to be used based on the individual client’s needs.

 • Implementation: Implementation refers to actually teaching the client and providing reinforcement as needed.

-Review additional information about the nursing process in the “Nursing Process” chapter in Open RN Nursing Fundamentals.
+Review additional information about the nursing process in the “Nursing Process” chapter in Open RN Nursing Fundamentals, 2e.

 Table 1.7a Comparison of the Nursing Process and the Teaching Process